You need three things to design content. Those three things are people, standards, and patterns. Maybe you’re not convinced.

 |For content design to make sense, you need to know who the user is and what they’re thinking.||For content design to be consistent, you needs guiding principles and conventions.||For design to happen quickly, you need to identify repeated problems and solve them.|

 Yeah.
 They use and pay for your software.
 And they generally have a choice about the matter so you need to design with them in mind.
-(See Principles of content design > Respect the user) People are a part of the design process.
+People are a critical part of the design process.

 Double yeah.
 Without standards you’ll taste two flavors of confusion:

 No company ever sets out to “work in silos”.
 It’s a communication problem.
 It’s solved when everyone agrees on how to communicate.
 When folks talk about the same thing in different ways, it makes effective knowledge transfer impossible.

 Here’s a question: What does your product do?
 Can you describe it in a sentence using plain language?
 Here’s a less simple question: Would everyone on your team give the same answer?
 What about everyone in the company?